-A majority of Americans disapprove of the deal that freed Sgt.
-Bowe Bergdahl from his Taliban captors, and nearly three-quarters think he should face criminal charges if he deserted his unit, according to a new Washington Post-ABC News poll.
+A majority of Americans disapprove of the deal that freed Bergdahl from his Taliban captors, and nearly three-quarters think he should face criminal charges if he deserted his unit, according to a Washington Post-ABC News poll.

 The poll shows 73 percent say that, if it is shown that Bergdahl did indeed desert, he should be charged with a military crime.
 Twenty percent oppose charging Bergdahl.
 Support for such charges is nearly universal, with 70 percent of Democrats and 82 percent of Republicans agreeing.

 The poll also shows Americans continue to oppose the deal that was made to exchange five Taliban leaders held at Guantanamo Bay for Bergdahl.
 Fifty-one percent disapprove of the deal, while 39 percent approve.

 This is the first time a poll has shown a majority opposing the deal.
 Previous polls from CBS News and the Pew Research Center have also shown opposition to the deal is higher than support.